• Skip to main content

 Why the IRS Requests Form 433-B

 Form 433-B tells the IRS about your business’s assets and average gross monthly income.
-The IRS uses this information to decide if you qualify for an installment agreement (payment plan) or offer in compromise (tax settlement).
+The IRS uses this information to decide if you qualify for a payment plan or a tax settlement.
 You may also need to fill out this form if your business needs to temporarily delay paying taxes.

-Only use this form if your business is a c-corp, s-corp, partnership, or limited liability company with more than one member.
-If your business is a sole proprietorship that files taxes on a Schedule C, you should typically file Form 433-A (Collection Information Statement for Wage Earners and Self-Employed Individuals).
-In some cases, however, the IRS asks individuals to fill out Form 433-F instead.
+Only use this form if your business is a c-corp, s-corp, or partnership.
+If your business is a sole proprietorship that files taxes on a Schedule C, you should typically file Form 433-A (Collection Information Statement for Wage Earners and Self-Employed Individuals) or Form 433-F.

 Generally, the IRS will not approve a payment plan or an offer in compromise for your business unless you meet these requirements: